Information for new recruit applicants

 Under normal circumstances no member of the Ministry of Defence Police is permitted to remain, or become, a member of any Trade Union or similar association or society other than an association formed within the Ministry of Defence Police, with rules approved by or on behalf of the Defence Council.
 The recognised body within the Ministry of Defence Police, that has collective bargaining rights, is the Defence Police Federation (DPF).
 Further details on membership can be obtained from the DPF website.
 However if you are already a member of a Trade Union or similar association or society you may exceptionally, with the consent of the Chief Constable, continue to be a member of that organisation in order to receive any benefits to which you are entitled.

 Individuals who have reserve responsibilities are not prevented from applying to join the MDP.
-However once a serving officer, there are a number of posts where it has not been deemed appropriate to have reserve responsibilities due to the nature of the role including Special Escort Group, Operational Support Unit, Tactical Support Group and Nuclear Guard Force.
+However once a serving officer, there are a number of posts where it has not been deemed appropriate to have reserve responsibilities due to the nature of the role including Special Escort Group, Operational Support Unit, Tactical Firearms Unit and Nuclear Guard Force.
 Officers who have reserve responsibilities are therefore not eligible to apply for posts within these specialisms.

 Yes you can.
 However there are some locations such as AWE Group and Clyde Group where MDP are unable to appoint officers who have (or their immediate family have) dual nationality.
 This will mean therefore that the choice of locations for postings will be more limited.
 Moreover, a foreign/dual national could also impact on your ability to achieve full security clearance at sensitive locations where developed vetting (DV) is required.